-Bergamot oil is one of the world’s most widely adored citrus oils.
-The benefits of this oil are numerous and its aromatic profile is so compelling that it has been used for centuries in the perfume and confectionery industries.
-Bergamot’s bright sweetness has a tendency to produce big smiles when a few drops are added to your diffuser.
+Bergamot oil is one of the world’s most adored citrus oils.
+The benefits of this oil are numerous and its aromatic profile is so compelling that it has been used for centuries in both perfumes and confections.

 Aside from being an absolute staple in your home diffuser collection, this oil also has a natural affinity for the hair.
 Adding a few drops to your favorite carrier oil will create a nourishing tonic that will infuse your hair with luster and shine.

 This superior grade of organic bergamot oil from the southern Italian region of Calabria is a clean, nuanced citrus with a classic, tangy-green topnote.